This Mickey Mouse pumpkin is a super cute and easy pumpkin decorating idea that Disney fans of all ages will love making!

 Mickey Mouse Pumpkin

 Luckily, I was able to totally stock up.
-I’d already made Baby Yoda and a Harry Potter pumpkin but I had enough left for my Minnie pumpkin and a Mickey Mouse pumpkin too!
+I’d already made Baby Yoda and a Harry Potter pumpkin but I had enough left for Mickey and Minnie Pumpkins too!

 Ready to get started?
 Grab your pumpkin and let’s get crafting!

 - Use a pencil to draw a horizontal line around the pumpkin.
-Paint the top half black and the bottom half red.
+Paint the top half black and the bottom of the pumpkin red.
 You may need two coats.
 (I made two because I was making a Minnie Mouse pumpkin too).
 Set aside to dry.

 - I traced a coaster to make the ears and created an easy template for you to print out.
 Cut out the pieces and use them to trace ears on black foam.
 The template includes a bow in case you're making Minnie too.
 (Note: I used a coaster but it you're using a bigger pumpkin than this, you may need bigger ears.
 You can trace around a bowl, large round lid or anything else that happens to be the size you need).